-With the Directors’ combined twenty-five years’ of experience in the industry – plus that of our staff – we have a network of contacts that allows us to source candidates that may not be active in their job search.
+With the Partners’ combined twenty-five years’ of experience in the industry – plus that of our staff – we have a network of contacts that allows us to source candidates that may not be active in their job search.

 We also have the experience to represent your opportunity in a positive, yet realistic manner.
 With this approach, we can maximise your pool of candidates without misrepresenting the challenges of the role.
 Given we are a boutique firm, we are able to headhunt and network with more clients than most other firms.